jurijsk/take-home-twitter/readme.md

+This quide is intended for people who are worried that Twitter can go away, or that it will start purging inactive account of people who are no longer with us.

+**If you are looking to preserve a memorial account, and struggling to preserve it with instructions below, please feel free to open a [preservation request](https://github.com/jurijsk/take-home-twitter/issues/new?template=preservation-request.md).** I can not give any quaranties, but I will try to help, or someone else can pick up the ticket.

-This project is to save Tweets, replies or bookmarks from Twitter as standalone page what works without connection to the internet.
+This guide describes how to preserve tweets, replies or bookmarks from Twitter as standalone page that works without connection to the internet.

 Unfortunately, videos are not going to be saved.